nordemja/Python-Final-Project/readme.md

 # Final Project
-This is the repository for my final project for Python Programming - CS2021 at the University of Cincinnati.
-Test this commit to see if this will work.
+This is the repository for my final project for my Python Programming class - CS2021 at the University of Cincinnati.

-# Testing
-This is a test